FOREX-Euro hits 6-day high as U.S. yields fall, kiwi drops most in a year

 * Dollar dips despite strong data; ‘good news’ priced in

-* New Zealand dollar sinks after surprise vote outcome (Updates trading to U.S. mid-afternoon)
+* New Zealand dollar sinks after surprise vote outcome (Updates to U.S. trading, adds data, quotes, changes dateline, previous LONDON)

 By Dion Rabouin

-Investors shrugged off political uncertainty emerging from Spain before the ECB meeting, where policymakers are expected to reveal plans to unwind their multi-year stimulus.
+Investors shrugged off political uncertainty emerging from Spain before the ECB meeting next week where policymakers are expected to reveal plans to unwind their multi-year stimulus policies.

+The euro briefly waned against the U.S. dollar after the release of U.S. jobless claims data, which showed the lowest reading in 44 years and a record high reading on the Philadelphia Fed Business Index.

+“The problem the dollar’s having is that the good news is already priced in,” said Marc Chandler, chief global currency strategist at Brown Brothers Harriman & Co.
+“And that good news is the Fed is likely to hike rates in December.”

 The European Central Bank will likely say on Oct.
 26 that it will start trimming its monthly asset purchases to 40 billion euros from 60 billion euros in January, according to a Reuters poll of economists.